 Waste to energy providers have the potential to solve two pressing problems:

-- Creating more sustainable energy with negligible environmental impacts to meet growing global demand
+2. Creating more sustainable energy with negligible environmental impacts to meet growing demand.

 Whilst many stakeholders are well-informed about these demands, it can still be challenging to choose a waste to energy technology partner that is professional, commercial, and transparent.
 Not to mention choosing one with proven and proprietary technology and know-how.
 This article highlights the key factors that our partners have revealed were important to them.

 Waste to energy production solves these major global problems